2023 Tax Levy Adopted by City Council

 |Hopkins Activity Center||$35||1.9%|

-Public Safety is comprised of the police, fire and inspection departments.
-In total, they make up 37.5 percent of the levy.
+Public Safety is comprised of police, fire and inspection departments.
+In total they make up 39.8 percent of the levy.

 Hopkins Police Department

-The Hopkins Police Department’s mission is to serve the community with Honesty, Integrity and Respect.
+The Police Department’s Mission is to serve the community with Honesty, Integrity and Respect.
 They accomplish this through community engagement, relationship building and providing education and youth initiatives.
-They also responded to 23,996 calls for service in 2019.
+They also responded to 21,432 calls for service in 2021.
 They work diligently to prevent and deter crime.
+The Police Department will add one position in 2023 funded through the American Rescue Plan Act.

 Hopkins Fire Department

-The Hopkins Fire Department makes a positive difference everyday by providing quality fire response, prevention services, emergency medical, hazardous materials handling and emergency preparedness.
-In 2019, they responded to 1,431 calls, which is more than an 8 percent increase over the previous year.
-Their average response time is 4.2 minutes.
+The Fire Department makes a positive difference everyday by providing quality fire response, prevention services, emergency medical, hazardous materials handling and emergency preparedness.
+In 2021, they responded to 1,585 calls.
+Their average response time is 4.6 minutes.
+The Fire Department will conduct a staffing study in 2023 funded by general fund surplus and add one position starting on July 1.

-The Inspections Department is the smallest department within public safety.
-Their budget is mostly funded through charges for service.
-The 2021 budget includes revenues of $586,700 and expenditures of $879,588.
-The Inspections Department is 1.2 percent of the tax levy.
+This is the smallest department within public safety.
+The Inspections Department budget is mostly funded through charges for service.
+The 2023 budget includes revenues of $735,550 and expenditures of $1,062,119.
+The Inspections Department will add one position in 2023 funded by increased fees related to development.

 Capital Projects and Debt